 Disciples of Twilight are a Chaos Space Marines warband created by me, Thor, for Warhammer 40K.
-I have always preferred creating my own armies from the ground up and part of that process is creating the back-story and fluff for the army.
-Below you will find an index of that information, as well as the general overview of the army and the models I have in my collection of Chaos Space Marines.
+I have always preferred creating my own armies from the ground up, and part of that process is creating the backstory and fluff for the army.
+Below you will find an index of that information, as well as the general overview of the army, and the models I have in my collection of Chaos Space Marines.

-You will find more detailed information below but in general the Disciples of Twilight are a fallen band of once loyal Space Marines from the chapter Fate’s Angels – also a creation of mine.
-They are renegade Chaos Space Marines not of choice but by the machinations of those far more powerful.
+You will find more detailed information below, but in general the Disciples of Twilight are a fallen band of once loyal Space Marines from the chapter Fate’s Angels – also a creation of mine.
+They are renegade Chaos Space Marines, not of choice, but by the machinations of those far more powerful.

 There are stories I’ve written for the Disciples of Twilight you can read.
 That series contains the history, and current happenings for the warband.

 Certain members of Fate’s Angels will embark upon a fate quest.
 The fate quest is a calling that the Marine feels and is drawn upon.
-What occurs on this quest is never revealed by those few who return but those who do return forever changed and take their place as a Fate Lord within the chapter.
+What occurs on this quest is never revealed by those few who return, but those who do return are forever changed and take their place as a Fate Lord within the chapter.

-Despite their growing size they remain far smaller than a loyalist chapter and such a war would be their end.
-They also keep themselves hidden from Fate’s Angels because they have not forgotten their former brothers and to fight those they once served with would be unthinkable.
+Despite their growing size, they remain far smaller than a loyalist chapter, and such a war would be their end.
+They also keep themselves hidden from Fate’s Angels because they have not forgotten their former brothers, and to fight those they once served with would be unthinkable.

 Often mercenaries will be employed by Disciples of Twilight.
-It is common to see Plague Marines, Berzerkers and Obliterators among the ranks of soldiers.
+It is common to see Plague Marines, Berzerkers, and Obliterators among the ranks of soldiers.
 These mercenaries may be offered plunder, favor of their god, or even secret pacts made with the Furor Noctis.
 The reasons the mercenaries choose to fight with the warband are their own and the squads of Disciples always welcome them.

 Disciples of Twilight have also taken on Beastmen to help fill their ranks.
 Beastmen are easily corrupted and swayed by the Apostles, seeing the view of the warband as that of their own and follow it with zeal.
 They are among the most vocal at the sermons.

-The resulting approach on the battlefield is that the warband will race forward to close the distance with their enemy quickly while what they have for supporting fire tries to suppress the enemy’s vehicles and support units.
-Once at close range the enemy’s armored support has minimal impact on the battle and they can turn their attention to the infantry of their foe.
-While enemy tanks try to maneuver to positions where they can aid their comrades the Obliterators and Havocs will target and remove them systematically.
+The resulting approach on the battlefield is that the warband will race forward to close the distance with their enemy quickly.
+Meanwhile, what they have for supporting fire tries to suppress the enemy’s vehicles and support units.
+Once at close range, the enemy’s armored support has minimal impact on the battle.
+Then the Disciples can turn their attention to the infantry of their foe.
+While enemy tanks try to maneuver to positions where they can aid their comrades, the Obliterators and Havocs will target and remove them systematically.